 • The school representative on Redevelopment Commissions should be a voting member.

 IASBO recommends that the school representative on redevelopment commissions be a voting member.
 This will provide real school input into the decisions of redevelopment commissions.

 • The Agricultural Assessed Valuation provision passed by the 2016 General Assembly should have further analysis

-IASBO recommends that a study be conducted to review the farm land AV issue that has a negative impact on the property tax levies for numerous school corporations.
-A study on these negative aspects should be completed to determine the appropriate legislative actions on this issue.
+IASBO understands that the farm land AV issue has a negative impact on the property tax levies for numerous school corporations.
+A study on these negative aspects should be completed before the 2016 law is fully implemented in 2019.

 • There should be a thorough review of the Graduation Pathways provision to determine the fiscal impact regarding the implementation of this new process.

 IASBO supports a study be made on the cost of the Graduation Pathways concept.
 The proposed revision in Graduation Pathways for graduating seniors will have a fiscal impact.
 At this time, the impact is unknown especially regarding the need for additional counselors.
 Before the Graduation Pathways concept is implemented, the funding for the program should be determined and the impact on local school corporation funds.

 M. School Corporations Should Be Exempt from the State Special Fuel Surcharge

 • The current law dealing with the state special fuel surcharge should be amended to exempt school corporations from this process.